k0retux/fuddly/docs/source/tutorial.rst

 interested in and it has to implement the method :meth:`fuzzfmk.fuzzing_primitives.NodeConsumerStub.consume_node` to perform the intended modification on such nodes.

+.. note:: The *Model Walker* infrastructure will by default also
+          consider the non-terminal nodes.
+And if the consumer is not interested on them, it will iterates on the different possible forms they can take (optional parts, various defined shapes, ...), in order for the consumer to have the opportunity to act on the different shapes the data may have.

+	  Also, note that if you want to iterate on the different forms of a modeled data, you can use the disruptor ``tWALK`` with the specific parameter ``nt_only`` set to ``True``.
+Refer to :ref:`dis:generic-disruptors`.

 Let's take the following generic consumer :class:`fuzzfmk.fuzzing_primitives.SeparatorDisruption`, that